 I think everyone was relieved after learning the truth. 🤣

-It took me one extra year to complete my high school diploma in engineering (I’m sure getting married at 18 with my Yahoo games room buddy had something to do with it, but that’s another story).
+It took me one extra year to complete my high school diploma in engineering (getting married at 18 with my Yahoo games room buddy had something to do with it, but that’s another story).

-Looking back at it, it was tiring, a lot of fun and an amazing learning experience.
+Looking back it was tiring, a lot of fun and an amazing learning experience.

-You’re always short on money and running against time to ensure the survival of your business.
+You’re always short on money and running against the clock to ensure the survival of your business.

-During the last couple of years, I’ve had chance to work with some of the most successful and innovative brand in the Nordics.
+During the last couple of years, I’ve had chance to work with some of the most successful and innovative brands in the Nordics.

 I’ve learnt – perhaps to my own disbelief – that there isn’t a big difference between the challenges faced by marketers working with established brands and those building things from scratch.